-Top one lightly sanded after quenching and the crap came off easily.
+Top one lightly sanded after quenching and the coating came off easily.
 From here temper as per normal, coating not needed or functional at a 400-500F temper range.

 Latest picture of polishing in progress, if the color was robust and actually cooked on I would have kept it but a light touch with 800 grit removed it completely.

-The most significant advantage I can think of with the Condursal product is that it can easily be used with air quenching with plates and compressed air as easily as a oil quench.
+The most significant advantage I can think of with the Condursal product is that it can be used just as easily with air quenching with plates and compressed air or a oil quench.
 In either case no fussing with tool wrap envelopes or risking having the foil stick to the blade and causing warpage, especially on very thin sections like fillet knives.